darksoil-studio/linked-devices-zome/docs/setup.md

 # Setup

 > [!WARNING]
-> This guide assumes that you have scaffolded a hApp with the [tnesh-stack template](https://darksoil.studio/tnesh-stack/scaffolding-a-happ).
+> This guide assumes that you have scaffolded a hApp with the [TNESH stack template](https://darksoil.studio/tnesh-stack/scaffolding-a-happ).

 1. Run this to scaffold this zome in your hApp: